Félix V. Matos Rodríguez: Government of Puerto Rico

 In 2005, Matos Rodríguez took a leave from CUNY to go home to Puerto Rico for a job as chief adviser to the governor on health and social welfare issues.
 A year later, he was named Cabinet Secretary of the Department of Family Services, a post in which he managed an annual budget of $2.3 billion and oversaw nearly 11,000 employees across 104 regional offices.

 Matos Rodriguez returned to New York and CUNY in 2009 to become president of Hostos Community College.
 Under Matos Rodríguez's leadership, Hostos made gains in both retention and graduation rates.
 The improvements helped make the college one of 10 national finalists for the Aspen Prize for Community College Excellence in 2015.

 His success at Hostos led to Matos Rodríguez's appointment as president of Queens College, one of CUNY's 11 senior colleges, in 2014.
 At Queens, he was credited with advancing CUNY's mission of providing access to quality education for students who come from backgrounds traditionally not well served by institutions of higher education.
 A 2016 study by the Equality of Opportunity Project ranked Queens College in the top 1 percent of all colleges in moving students from the bottom fifth to the top fifth of the country's income distribution.
 In August 2018, The Chronicle of Higher Education ranked the school 11th of all U.S. colleges for upward social and economic mobility.
 Increasing diversity among faculty and senior administrative staff was another key element of Matos Rodríguez's tenure at Queens.
 Under his presidential hiring initiative, nearly 65 percent of new faculty hires came from underrepresented groups.

 Chancellor of CUNY

 On February 13, 2019, the City University of New York Board of Trustees voted to appoint Matos Rodríguez as the university's eighth Chancellor.
 Taking office on May 1, 2019, he became the first Latino to head the university in its 172-year history.
 Early in his tenure, Matos Rodriguez appointed several people of color to high-level positions in CUNY's central administration, including José Luis Cruz as executive vice chancellor and university provost and Hector Batista as executive vice chancellor and chief operating officer.

+At the same time, four adjunct professors, two of whom taught at Brooklyn College and were active on the campus Palestine movement, were fired under Chancellor Rodríguez in June 2025.
+The latter testified to the House Higher Education and Workforce Development committee the teachers violated the institution's "policy on antisemitism."
+One teacher responded by saying "I'm Jewish.
+I'm not engaged in antisemitic acts.
+I'm engaged in protest against genocide."
+A rally in support of the four on July 31, 2025 drew 150 staff, faculty, local politicians and other supporters in the rain.